Anti-Fraud Best Practices for Document Processing Teams

 Document fraud falls into four categories, each requiring a different detection approach.
 A robust anti-fraud programme must address all four.

-P60s, payslips, bank statements and utility bills account for the majority of fraudulent documents detected across financial services, lettings and professional services.
-HMRC self-assessment returns are increasingly targeted due to the difficulty of real-time verification by third parties.
+T4s, payslips, bank statements, and utility bills account for the majority of fraudulent documents detected across financial services, rental applications, and professional services.
+CRA Notices of Assessment are increasingly targeted due to the difficulty of real-time verification by third parties.

 For detailed fraud statistics and emerging trends, see our document fraud statistics and trends 2026 analysis.